 The Ultimate Beginner’s Guide to Learn Thai

 This article contains 3175 words.
-Do you want us to send you an eBook of this article so that you can read it later when you have more time?
-Click here and we’ll send it to your mailbox.
+Click here and we’ll send an eBook of this article straight to your mailbox, so that you can read it later when you have more time

-Learning how to speak Thai can be a great asset for those who want to get the most out of their stay in Thailand.
+There are many good reasons to learn to speak Thai.
+First, learning Thai can be a great asset for those who want to get the most out of their stay in Thailand.
 It can also help you to improve relationships with Thai people.
 Being able to hold conversations in Thai can definitely be a life-changer.

 A few years ago I decided to learn Thai after a short visit to Thailand.
 I had an amazing experience in the country and I wanted to be more than just another tourist during my next visit.